Indoor Biology Research Center

 By using a network of IoT sensors, all aspects from the plant can be measured, such as real-time analysis of weight and size, infrared imaging, etc.

-These various data points are analyzed and fed back into algorithms which adjust lighting, irrigation and climate according to the needs of the plant, and the customer.
+These various data points are analyzed and fed back into algorithms that adjust lighting, irrigation and climate according to the needs of the plant, and the customer.

 Plant cultivation strategy

-The planting strategy is fixed for each plant growth recipe and entail various parameters such as substrate size, seed density, DFS (days from seeding), DFT (days from transplanting) and plant spacing.
+The planting strategy is fixed for each plant growth recipe and entails various parameters such as substrate size, seed density, DFS (days from seeding), DFT (days from transplanting) and plant spacing.

 Our Grow-How so far: the Crop Guide